hanwo-ol/master_paper/posts/ACUNET_REVIEW/review계획.md

 2. The ablation focuses mainly on contextual feature combinations (FGLCM and FSE).
 However, a more detailed analysis isolating the impact of FiLM, CBAM, and spatiotemporal attentioative Diffusion Networks (as hinted in the conclusion) would strengthen the validation of the proposed method’s superiority. n modules would help attribute performance gains more clearly to architectural innovations.

+> A: We appreciate the reviewer’s suggestion.
+We would like to clarify that the current AC U-Net does not include any diffusion-based modules; diffusion models are only mentioned in the Conclusion section as a potential direction for future work (Lines XX–YY).
+In this revision, we therefore focus our ablation study on the two main architectural contributions of the proposed model, namely FiLM-based contextual modulation and the CBAM attention module.
+Table Z now includes (i) a CBAM-only variant, (ii) a FiLM-only variant, and (iii) the full AC U-Net with both modules, which allows us to disentangle their individual and combined contributions beyond the contextual features \(F_{GLCM}\) and \(F_{SE}\).

 3. The study is geographically restricted to the Korean Peninsula, which may limit global applicability.
 The authors should discuss potential generalization issues or validate the model on data from other regions or satellite sources (e.g., Himawari, GOES).

 4. The authors are encouraged to include recent attention-based U-Net variants such as "DSIA U-Net: Deep Shallow Interaction with Attention Mechanism U-Net for Remote Sensing Satellite Images" and "AER U-Net: Attention-Enhanced Multi-Scale Residual U-Net Structure for Water Body Segmentation Using Sentinel-2 Satellite Images" in the Related Work section.
 These models demonstrate effective strategies for integrating multi-scale attention and contextual feature interactions, which are conceptually aligned with the proposed AC U-Net.
 Citing and briefly comparing these works (around the discussion of attention-enhanced U-Net methods, Section II, lines 10–20) would better position this study within the broader evolution of attention-driven U-Net architectures and strengthen the motivation for introducing the spatiotemporal attention and FiLM-based feature modulation.